Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 # Introduction

-In collaboration with the Union of Municipalities of New Brunswick, we conduct a fixed-effects two-stage least squares regression analysis of municipal police spending on tax rates, using median household income as an instrument variable to reduce simultaneity bias.
+In collaboration with the Union of Municipalities of New Brunswick, we conduct a fixed-effects two-stage least squares (or FE-2SLS) regression analysis of police spending on tax rates in New Brunswick municipalities, using median household income as an instrument variable to reduce simultaneity bias.
 [Add later]

 # Literature Review